 Editing Branches

-Before a branch has been selected, you can freely edit the decision step and its branches:- Add or remove branches — click Add Branch or remove a branch from the decision step details.
+Before a branch has been selected, you can freely edit the decision step and its branches:- Add or remove branches — click Add option or remove a branch from the decision step details.

 - Add, remove, or reorder steps within a branch — works the same as editing steps on the main timeline.